LangGraph Memory Example

 The chatbot uses Zep to provide context-aware responses.
 Here’s how it works:

-1. Context Retrieval: It retrieves relevant facts for the user’s current conversation (session).
+1. Context Retrieval: It retrieves relevant facts for the user’s current conversation (thread).
 Zep uses the most recent messages to determine what facts to retrieve.

 2. System Message: It constructs a system message incorporating the facts retrieved in 1., setting the context for the AI’s response.